brighton36/rvgp/README.md

 # rra : Ruby Rake Accounting
-A workflow tool to: transform bank-downloaded csv's into categorized pta journals.
+A workflow tool to: reconcile bank-downloaded csv's into categorized pta journals.
 Run finance validations on those journals.
 And generate reports and graphs on the output.

 ## The Quick Pitch
 If you like ruby, and you want something akin to rails... but for your finances - this is what you're looking for!
 This tool offers an easy workflow,